tgoldenphoenix/my-markdown-notes/docs/language-md/english-grammar.md

 - Everyone `must` give his or her name.
 - `May` God bless you.

 The modal verb `will` expresses certain future actions, predictions, promises, and offers, while `would` is used for hypothetical situations (Second Conditional), polite requests, past habits, and as the past tense of `will` in reported speech.
-The key is context: `will` is for real future events, and "would" deals with the unreal, the polite, or the past perspective
+The key is context: `will` is for real future events, and `would` deals with the unreal, the polite, or the past perspective

 > Auxiliary verbs and modal verbs are both types of helping verbs, but they differ in function and characteristics.
 Modal verbs express modality (possibility, ability, necessity, etc.) and are NOT conjugated, while auxiliary verbs help form tenses, moods, and voices of main verbs and are conjugated.